TADA! Tuning Audio Diffusion Models through Activation Steering: Conclusions

 \section{Conclusions}

-In this work, we demonstrated that distinct semantic musical concepts, such as instrument presence, vocals, and genre, are controlled by a small, shared subset of attention layers in audio diffusion architectures.
-By identifying these functional regions through activation patching, we showed that targeted interventions using Contrastive Activation Addition and Sparse Autoencoders enable precise manipulation of attributes such as tempo, mood, vocal gender, and piano presence without degrading audio quality.
-Our results confirm that this layer-specific steering outperforms global baselines in both precision and fidelity, offering a robust method for fine-grained musical control that overcomes the limitations of text prompting.
+In this work, we demonstrated that a small subset of attention layers controls high-level musical concepts in audio diffusion models.
+By identifying this bottleneck via activation patching, we systematically benchmarked activation steering against prompt-, score-, and weight-based baselines, evaluating all paradigms within our localized framework.
+Supported by both objective metrics and a comprehensive listening study, we showed that restricting activation steering (using Contrastive Activation Addition and Sparse Autoencoders) to these functional layers outperforms both global baselines and other paradigms in precision and fidelity.
+This layer-specific approach offers a robust method for fine-grained musical control, overcoming the limitations of standard text prompting.

 \startcontents[app]